 Mid Term Study Guide

-The exam covers chapters 1-7 (just the bits of Chapter 1 covered in the online notes) and Labs 1-3.
+The exam covers chapters 1-7 (just the bits of Chapter 1 covered in the online notes).

 Know some things including (this is NOT an exhaustive list!) …

 - the basic kinds of clouds and fogs.

 - things that affect temperatures – globally, locally, and over a 24 hour period

 - the various forces associated with winds